Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 DASH clients SHOULD cache and reuse [=authorization tokens=] up to the moment specified in the token's `exp` "Expiration Time" claim (defaulting to "never expires").
 DASH clients SHALL discard the [=authorization token=] and request a new one if the license server indicates that the [=authorization token=] was rejected (for any reason), even if the "Expiration Time" claim is not present or the expiration time is in the future (see [[#CPS-lr-model-errors]]).

 Before requesting an [=authorization token=], a DASH client SHALL take the authorization service URL and add or replace the `kids` query string parameter containing a comma-separated list in ascending alphanumeric order of `default_KID` values obtained from the MPD.
-This list SHALL contain every `default_KID` for which proof of authorization is requested from this authorization service (i.e. every distinct `default_KID` for which the same URL was specified in `dashif:authzurl`).
+This list SHALL contain every `default_KID` for which proof of authorization is requested from this authorization service (i.e. every distinct `default_KID` for which the same set of URLs was specified using `dashif:authzurl` elements).

 To request an [=authorization token=], a DASH client SHALL make an HTTP GET request to this modified URL, attaching to the request any standard contextual information used by the underlying platform and allowed by active security policy (e.g. HTTP cookies).
 This data can be used by the authorization service to identify the user and device and assess their access rights.